NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

  sudo apt-get install fail2ban -y
 ```
 ### Latest version
-As everything in this document we are using the latest stable version of the software and Fail2Ban is no differnet, but as version 10 have some different rules etc. we will still be at version 9 as that's the most stable one.
+As everything in this document we are using the latest stable version of the software and Fail2Ban is no different, but as version 10 have some different rules etc. we will still be at version 9 as that's the most stable one.
 So now, let us download and install the newest version.
 ```
  wget http://se.archive.ubuntu.com/ubuntu/pool/universe/f/fail2ban/fail2ban_0.9.7-2_all.deb